 Concentration in Design

-Theater design students are part of a dynamic 3.5-year professional training program that includes a six-week residency in London.
-Our program provides students with essential design skills as well as a strong foundation in theater history and theory.
-The faculty are distinguished working professionals who provide students with one-on-one mentoring and prepare students for a presentation to industry professionals in New York City.
+Theater design students are part of a dynamic 4-year professional training program that includes a semester residency in London.
+Our program provides students with essential artistic and technical skills as well as a strong foundation in theater history and theory.
+The faculty are distinguished working professionals who provide students with one-on-one mentoring and prepare them to be effective artists and collaborators in the entertainment industry.

 The first year provides the foundations of design theory, skills, and history.
 All first-year students take core classes together, providing a strong sense of community and an appreciation of the collaborative nature of theater.

 The second year builds on the foundations learned in the first year and provides more in-depth explorations into the areas of concentration.
 One course, “Global Theater,” analyzes current theater styles and theories across the globe.

 All design students spend the fall semester of their third year in London at Shakespeare’s Globe, where they study with distinguished British designers and take full advantage of London’s dynamic theater and cultural opportunities.
 Field trips to theater productions, museums, and galleries are all part of the program.
 Back at Rutgers in the spring, students pursue in-depth training in their area of design.

 All students will conclude their programs in their fourth year preparing for transition into the industry with professional development, networking, and portfolio development.
 Professional contacts are developed with the Mason Gross faculty and through possible internships.
 Design students are presented to the industry at a design portfolio presentation in New York City in their final semester.